Òscar Colomina i Bosch (*1977)

 His presence in international festivals includes Cheltenham Festival, Harrogate Festival, Gower Festival, Oundle Festival, Frontiers 2015 (Birmingham), Composers Now 2014 (New York), City of London Festival, Manchester QuartetFest, the European Congress of Conservatoires, ENSEMS-València, Burgos Summer Festival, Música en Compostela or the Encuentro Internacional de Compositores in Mallorca, among others.

 He has orchestrated works for Heinrich Schiff and the Kremerata Baltica (Gewandhaus, Leipzig 2009) for the Yehudi Menuhin International Competition (Beijing, 2012) and has enjoyed composition residencies at the Iturbi International Piano Competition (2021), London’s Barbican Pit Theatre (2011), the Joven Orquesta Internacional Ciudad de Oviedo and in Cove Park (Scotland).
 In 2014 he was a jury member for the Valencia International Wind Band Competition, the leading contest of its type in the world.

-As a conductor, he was Principal Conductor of the City of Salamanca Youth Orchestra (2011-2014), and has conducted orchestras and ensembles including the Royal Academy of Music New Music Ensemble, The Yehudi Menuhin School Orchestra, the Royal Conservatoire of the Hague – School for Young Talent’s Atheneum Kamerorkest, Camerata XXI Chamber Orchestra, Orpheus Sinfonia (London) and the Conservatorio Superior de Castilla y León’s New Music Ensemble. Òscar was engaged to conduct the Orquesta de Valencia in the ENSEMS International Festival 2017, and has appeared in the Gstaad Menuhin Festival, Fundación Juan March and the Pau Casals International Festival.
+As a conductor, Òscar was engaged to conduct the Orquesta de Valencia in the ENSEMS International Festival 2017, and has appeared in the Gstaad Menuhin Festival, Fundación Juan March and the Pau Casals International Festival.
+Recently invited to conduct the Youth Orchestras of the Bogotá Philharmonic Orchestra, he has conducted orchestras and ensembles including the Royal Academy of Music New Music Ensemble, The Yehudi Menuhin School Orchestra, the Royal Conservatoire of the Hague – School for Young Talent’s Atheneum Kamerorkest, Camerata XXI Chamber Orchestra, Orpheus Sinfonia (London) and the Conservatorio Superior de Castilla y León’s New Music Ensemble.